kiran-ganeshan/DGSR/README.md

 # DGSR
-The code and dataset for our TKDE 2022 paper: Dynamic Graph Neural Networks for Sequential Recommendation (https://ieeexplore.ieee.org/abstract/document/9714053).
+Research codebase based on the TKDE 2022 paper: Dynamic Graph Neural Networks for Sequential Recommendation (https://ieeexplore.ieee.org/abstract/document/9714053).
 We have implemented our methods in Pytorch.

 ## Dependencies